-Delivery of 102.25 tons of WDGS in four walking bed semi loads took place on September 26 and 27, 2007.
-The storage procedure for this product was an 80:20 mix on an as fed basis using 102.25 tons of WDGS and 26.8 tons of ground hay mixed via a loader tractor and packed into a large round bale bunker system.
-Complete storage procedures and results of that phase of this project are outlined in A.S.
-Leaflet R2411.
+Delivery of 102.25 tons of wet distillers grains (WDGS) in four walking bed semi loads took place on September 26 and 27, 2007.
+The storage procedure for this product was an 80:20 mix on an as-fed basis using 102.25 tons of WDGS and 26.8 tons of ground hay mixed via a loader tractor and packed into a large round bale bunker system.
 Feeding of the stored WDGS-Hay mix occurred from early January to mid-May, 2008, therefore, length of use from the large bale bunker was 99 to 250 days post-packing into the bunker.

-A total of 124 Angus heifers, 33 fall yearlings and 91 spring calves, were split into treatment and control groups with three replicates.
-The rations used and outlined in Table 1 were formulated to achieve heifer development gains of

-1.85 to 1.95 lb. per day with limited intakes.
+A total of 124 Angus heifers, 33 fall yearlings, and 91 spring calves, were split into treatment and control groups with three replicates.
+The rations used and outlined in Table 1 were formulated to achieve heifer development gains of 1.85 to 1.95 lb/day with limited intakes.
 Control diet fed heifers were done to reflect historical management procedures at the McNay Research Farm.
-Treatment diet fed heifers received more of the WDGS+Hay mix as the growing trial progressed due to lower gains.
+Treatment diet fed heifers received more of the WDGS+Hav mix as the growing trial progressed due to lower gains.
 Tub ground hay was incorporated into the experimental diet to equalize the dry matter content of the control and experimental diets.
-Feed analysis of the WDGS+Hay mix is contained in the accompanying article, A.S.
-Leaflet R2411.

-All diets (Table 1) were evaluated and balanced for major and minor minerals plus vitamin A, D and E. Originally sulfur intake was a concern, especially considering the experimental mixture contained .5% sulfur and the water analysis at the McNay Research Farm feedlot in 2007 showed sulfate levels from 1280 to 1410 ppm.
-However, when the WDGS and hay mix was incorporated with other feed ingredients diet sulfur was .35% sulfur which is below maximum NRC levels for high roughage diets.
+All diets were evaluated and balanced for major and minor minerals plus vitamin A, D, and E. Originally sulfur intake was a concern, especially considering the experimental mixture contained .5 percent sulfur and the water analysis at the McNay Research Farm feedlot in 2007 showed sulfate levels from 1280 to 1410 ppm.
+However, when the WDGS and hay mix was incorporated with other feed ingredients diet sulfur was .35 percent sulfur, which is below maximum NRC levels for high roughage diets.

 At the conclusion of the feeding experiment the heifers went through a culling routine for the animal breeding project and the remaining 80 head were placed on the control ration.
 These remaining heifers were artificially inseminated using the CO-Synch + CIDR fixed-time estrus synchronization protocol as outlined by the Beef Reproduction Task Force in their Beef Heifer Protocols.
-The protocol was initiated so heifers were fixed-time AI'd on June 18 and 19, 2008.
-All heifers were bred once followed by a cleanup AI using the HeatWatch system until July 18 or 29 days followed by a 17 day natural service bull cleanup program.
+The protocol was initiated so heifers were fixed-time artificially inseminated (AI'd) on June 18 and 19, 2008.
+All heifers were bred once followed by a cleanup AI using the HeatWatch system until July 18 or 29 days followed by a 17-day natural service bull cleanup program.
 Heifers were palpated for pregnancy using standard procedures.

-Data was analyzed using the GLM procedure of SAS with the least square means option.
+Data were analyzed using the GLM procedure of SAS with the least square means option.